campudus/tableaux/GETTING_STARTED.md

 * `en` represents English.
 * `en-US` represents English (`en`) as used in United States (`US`).

 In the majority of cases multi-language data is provided for a specific language and not for a country specific language.
-This in most GRUD instances there is no `de-DE` or `de-AT` but a `de` for both because the language differences are not that big.
+In most GRUD instances we would not recommend country specific values for `de-DE` or `de-AT` for example.
+Having country specific languages makes the data very flexible but can as well lead to an increase in the maintenance overhead for people inserting data to GRUD.
+It would only makes sense if the difference in languages is substantial.

-Additionally to multi-language there is the `languageType` `country`.
-If a column has this language type there is also another field called `countryCodes`.
+Additionally to multi-language, `languageType` can be set to `country`.
+If a column has this `languageType` there needs to be another field called `countryCodes`.
 Here is an example of a multi-country column definition:

 ```
 {